Gaggia Classic Pro Review. Still The Best in 2022?

 It does cost more than previous Gaggia Classic models did.

 If this is you – then why not do what I did, look for a used pre 2009 classic, these machines are practically the same as the new 2018/19 machine.
-That’s my 2003 model above, just after I’d bought it and modded the wand.
+That’s my 2003 model above, simply after I’d bought it and modded the wand.

 Gaggia Classic Old Model – My Review